niolabs/docs/getstarted.rst

     cd ~/nio/projects/<project_name>
     nio server

-It is common to see many INFO log messages.
 If you see any ERROR messages you may have a problem.
 But for now lets ignore this one: ``NIO [ERROR] [Discover] Failure loading module nioext.components.snmp.agent ImportError:No module named 'pysnmp'``.
 We won't be using that anyway.

 The previous command runs n.io with standard output to the console.
 This is excellent to ensure that your instance is running properly and troubleshoot dependency issues, but for the most part, you'll want n.io running in the background.
 This is achieved by adding the ``-bg`` flag to the ``nio server`` command, like so: